 - The Literacy Lab is proud to partner with the Virginia Office of Volunteerism and Community Service to implement its AmeriCorps programs in VA.

-- For many decades, Baltimore and its port was a gateway connecting the nation to the rest of the world.
+- For many decades, Baltimore and its port were gateways connecting the nation to the rest of the world.
 In recent years, however, dramatic economic change has left the city struggling to keep up.
 Baltimore has a large and pressing need for early literacy intervention.

-- The Literacy Lab partners with the Maryland State Department of Education (MSDE) and Baltimore City Public Schools to support comprehensive, full-service early education centers called Judy Centers across the city.
+- The Literacy Lab partners with the Maryland State Department of Education (MSDE) and Baltimore City Public Schools to support comprehensive, full-service early education centers called Judy Centers.
 The Literacy Lab is proud to partner on this important initiative to help close the achievement gap between children living in high- and low-income neighborhoods in Baltimore as a way to help revitalize the city and create long-term change for residents.